HedvigInsurance/racoon/README.md

 # Racoon 🦝

-Proof of concept monorepo to support all purchase journey related projects.
+Monorepo to for everything related to Hedvig.com.

 ## Why Racoon?